 The Only TOEFL Vocabulary You Actually NEED To Know

-I have stated numerous times in my group and private sessions, and have written in different blog posts, that One does not need to study Vocabulary for The TOEFL iBT Exam.
+I have stated numerous times in my group and private sessions — and have also stated in various blog posts — that One does not need to study Vocabulary for The TOEFL iBT Exam.
 And this is still true… However, there is a certain amount of Vocabulary that One absolutely NEEDS to know, to be able to successfully navigate his or her way through The Exam, and to be able to do well on all of the different sections of The Exam.

-(Not every word in the lists will actually be found within The Exam, but may appear In The Directions, as they are of a level of vocabulary which is expected at the University Level… See This Post for further explanation.)
+(Not every word in the lists will actually be found within The Exam — but they MAY appear In The Directions, The Questions, The Reading Passages, or The Audio Files, as they are of a level of vocabulary which is expected that you will already know before entering an English Speaking University.)

 (More Words Will Be Added As Necessary)